Auto-Discovery System - Hitachi ID Identity Manager

 To register, users either click on a URL in a registration-request e-mail or use a web browser window opened during their network login sequence.
 Users authenticate with a current network or directory login ID and password and are walked through the registration process (fill in the blanks) one screen at a time.

 User profile data is stored by default in the Identity Manager database, which is replicated among Identity Manager servers.
 The schema for this database is well documented and available to Hitachi ID Systems customers.
-An Identity Manager administrator with physical access to the Identity Manager server and file system can run reports with any ODBC-compliant reporting tool against a copy of this database.

 User objects that are not intended to be managed by Identity Manager can be excluded from the auto-discovery process.
 This is useful to exclude administrator IDs, machine IDs, service accounts, test users and user profiles for out-of-scope human users.
 Several methods are available to exclude such users: